Where To Stay In Chamonix For Skiing

 The nightlife, restaurants, and mountain culture are all here.

-Best for: First-time Chamonix visitors, mixed-ability groups, anyone skiing multiple sectors, those who want restaurants and nightlife within walking distance.
+Best for: First-time Chamonix visitors, mixed-ability groups anyone skiing multiple sectors, those who want restaurants and nightlife within walking distance.

-Recommended properties in Chamonix town:
+Recommended properties in Chamonix Center:

-Les Praz — Quiet, Upscale, Flégère Access
+Les Praz - Quiet, Upscale, Flegere Access

 A short bus ride connects you to Chamonix town in the evening.

-Best for: Intermediate to advanced skiers focused on Flégère, couples, those who want a quieter and more upscale atmosphere.
+Best for: Intermediate to advanced skiers focused on Flegere, couples, those who want a quieter and more upscale atmosphere.

-Browse available properties in Les Praz on Booking.com
+Best properties in Les Praz on Expedia.com

 When to Book